 Q: What type of payments are accepted?

-A: Cash, check or money order
+A: Cash, check, money order or online payments

 Q: Are there make-up classes if my child is absent?

 If it is just an occasional absence, there is usually not a need for a make up class.
 A dancer who only misses once in a while will usually get caught up in their next class.
-If a child has missed a lot and has fallen way behind, a private lesson can always be scheduled.
+If a child has missed a significant amount and has fallen way behind, a private lesson can always be scheduled.